 For example, at AltSource, we value developing long-term business partnerships in which we can help customers build their technology roadmap so that they can continue to grow and scale.
-To match our business needs and style, using the T & M model has proven most effective, as it allows for full transparency and relationship-building.
+To match our business needs and style, using the Time and Materials (T&M) model has proven most effective, as it allows for full transparency and relationship-building.

 Likewise, T&M enables our team to be more innovative for our clients.
 Often, clients come to us with medium to large-size projects that are usually less defined.
 By leveraging a T&M pricing model, we can better provide more thoughtful, long-term consulting to identify the right solutions for our client’s present concerns as well as their future needs and goals.

 For instance, when we worked with Northwest Generics, a supplier of generic prescription drugs to more than 180 pharmacies throughout the Western United States, we knew that they needed a business partner like us with the skills necessary to identify their problems and build them the right solution to align with their current needs and future goals.